frameRateZero/Blog/002_PlayingWithBlocks.md

 # Playing With Blocks

 Baby steps are trial and error.
 My first generative art frameRate(0) zine (Jan 2020) fell down a lot.
-Partly because it was my ["Hello World"](https://frameratezero.github.io/Blog/001_Reproducing_Schotter) GaGa GooGoo, and also because it was an homage to George Nees and his classic work Schotter.
+Partly because it was my ["Hello World?"](https://frameratezero.github.io/Blog/001_Reproducing_Schotter), and also because it was an homage to George Nees and his classic work Schotter.

 ![Image](https://github.com/frameRateZero/Blog/blob/media/londonBridge2Jan2020.jpg?raw=true){:height="45%" width="45%"}